MicrosoftDocs/azure-docs/articles/migrate/how-to-create-azure-spring-apps-assessment.md

 ## Before you start

-- Make sure you've [created](./create-manage-projects.md) an Azure Migrate project and have the Azure Migrate for Spring apps added.
+- Ensure you've [created](./create-manage-projects.md) an Azure Migrate project and have Azure Migrate for Spring apps added.
 - To create an assessment, you need to set up an Azure Migrate appliance.
 The [appliance](migrate-appliance.md) discovers on-premises servers, and sends metadata and performance data to Azure Migrate.
 The same appliance discovers Spring Boot apps running in your environment.

 ## Azure Spring Apps assessment overview

-An Azure Spring Apps assessment provides one sizing criteria:
+An Azure Spring Apps assessment provides the following sizing criteria:

 **Sizing criteria** | **Details** | **Data**
 --- | --- | ---